 Tribal People: The rise of Rajput clans to the position of rulers set an example for the tribal people to follow.
 Many tribes became part of the caste system with the support of the Brahmanas.
 But the ruling class comprised of only the leading tribal families.
 Others (who were a large majority) joined the lower jatis of caste society.
 Many dominant tribes of the regions of Punjab, Sind and the North-West Frontier had adopted Islam quite early.
 They did not accept the caste system and the unequal social order prescribed by the orthodox Hinduism.

-Emergence of States: Impact: The emergence of state had a deep and direct relation with the social changes amongst the tribal people.
+Impact of Emergence of States: The emergence of state had a deep and direct relation with the social changes amongst the tribal people.
 This is explained below.

 Administration: The administration system of these kingdoms was becoming centralized in nature.
 The kingdom was divided into garhs.
 A particular Gond clan controlled each garh.
 This was further divided into units of 84 villages known as chaurasi.
 The chaurasi was subdivided into barhots.
 Barhots were made up of 12 villages each.